sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 - For clients who would like some explicit rate limiting, a custom option is provided.
 - The subscribe request does not have an option to provide rate-limiting, hence a reserved path is used to specify a rate-limit
 - path: /events/rate-limit/< N > -- This would be interpreted by telemetry's gNMI server as "_event export rate is <= N events/second_".
-- The rate-limiting/backpressure would only drop repeated events.

 ### Reliability via caching
 - The events cache service is tapped in two scenarios